TSchwierz/SelfLocalisationCF/README.md

 ## Current Tasks (no particular order):
 1. Tweak the gains of the network model to find a set which displays clear grid cell activities and scores a good prediction.
 2. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
-Improve the readability and documentation of the code
+Improve the readability and documentation of the code.
 3. Add altitude control to the random walk and GridNetwork.
 4. Test the feasibility and processing time of path prediction during simulation.
 1. fix the prediction plot by using proper dimensions.
 Plot the prediction error over time if possible to investigate time-dependency.